Bologna sausage: Polony

-In the United Kingdom and Ireland, a "polony" is a finely ground pork-and-beef sausage.
+In England, Ireland and also Western Australia, a "polony" is a finely ground pork-and-beef sausage.
 The name, likely derived from "Bologna", has been in use since the 17th century.
 The modern product is usually cooked in a red or orange skin and is served as cold slices.
+In England polony can also be used for the pork sausage instead of bologna.

+In Scotland, "polony" is a finely ground seasoned pork sausage often eaten in a roll or as part of a full breakfast.
+It is cooked in a red skin, served in slices by butcher shops, and fried or grilled before eating.
+It is particularly popular in the north east of Scotland.

-In New Zealand "polony" is a type of cocktail sausage with pink or red artificially-coloured skin similar to, but much smaller than, a saveloy.
-Miniature polonies in New Zealand are called "Cheerios" and are eaten boiled.
+In New Zealand, "polony" is a type of cocktail sausage with pink or red artificially-coloured skin similar to, but much smaller than, a saveloy.
+Miniature polonies in New Zealand are called "Cheerios" and often are eaten boiled with tomato sauce.
+In New Zealand, polony is also called "Luncheon Sausage" or simply "Luncheon".

 South African "polony" is similar to bologna in constitution and appearance, and is typically inexpensive.
 Large-diameter (artificially coloured) pink polonies are called "French polony", with thinner rolls referred to simply as "polony".
 Garlic polony is also widely available.

-In 2018 a South African factory that produced polony and other processed meats was associated with a listeriosis outbreak that killed approximately 180 people and sickened a further thousand.
+In 2018 a South African factory that produced polony and other processed meats was associated with a listeriosis outbreak that killed approximately 216 people and sickened a further thousand.